 How to Check Ubuntu Version Using GUI and Terminal Commands

-This article will show you how to check your Ubuntu version information using the terminal and command line, as well as the graphical interface on a desktop environment.
+This guide will teach you how to check your Ubuntu version using both the terminal and graphical interface.

 How to Check Ubuntu Version Through System Settings